-Users with retroverted uteri have succesfully used LENA.
+Users with retroverted uteri have successfully used Lena.
 However, we are all different and what may work for one may not work for another.
-If you are unsure about using LENA with a retroverted uterus, please contact our Support team.
+If you are unsure about using Lena with a retroverted uterus, please contact our Support team.

 Candida and Yeast Infections

 Menstrual cups are not associated with the development of yeast infections.